Skip to Content

 Good prenatal care includes good nutrition and health habits before and during pregnancy.
+Ideally, you should talk with your health care provider before you start trying to become pregnant.
 Here are some things you will need to do:

-Choose a provider.
-You will want to choose a health care provider for your pregnancy and childbirth.
+Choose a provider: You will want to choose a provider for your pregnancy and childbirth.
 This provider will provide prenatal care, delivery, and postpartum services.

 You should also:

 Go for prenatal visits and tests: You will see your provider many times during your pregnancy for prenatal care.
 The number of visits and types of exams you receive will change, depending on where you are in your pregnancy:

 Talk with your provider about the different tests you may receive during your pregnancy.
 These tests can help your provider see how your baby is developing and if there are any problems with your pregnancy.
 These tests may include:

 Depending on your family history, you may choose to screen for genetic problems.
 There are many things to think about before doing genetic testing.
 Your provider can help you decide if this is right for you.

 If you have a high-risk pregnancy, you may need to see your provider more often and have additional tests.

 Your provider will talk with you about how to manage common pregnancy complaints such as: